yashtikakakkar/Microsoft-Engage-Schedulerbay/README.md

 ### 🚩 End Notes

 These 3 weeks turned out to have a very steep learning curve for me.
-I would like to thank my mentor for their utmost support and help during the program and to <a href="https://github.com/microsoft">Microsoft</a> for providing students with an enriching program such as this!
+I would like to thank my mentor for their utmost support and help during the program, and to <a href="https://github.com/microsoft">Microsoft</a> for providing students with an enriching program such as this!

 <br>
 <h4 align="center"> Developed by <a href="https://github.com/yashtikakakkar">Yashtika Kakkar</a> With ❤️ </h3>